FAQ’s and Answers – Bedsore Rescue® Cushions

-Why The Bedsore Rescue Cushion Works So Much Better
+Why The Bedsore Rescue Wedge Cushion Works So Much Better

 Hello, all you hard-working Pressure Injury soldiers!
 Do you have questions about The Bedsore Rescue Cushion®?